Enter a keyword or phrase to search all pages in this section:

 The MHRA has not received any adverse incident reports identifying ALCL in association with breast implants in the UK.
 Discussions with the relevant UK professional bodies have not identified any cases.

-The FDA recently published a Safety Communication entitled ‘FDA Medical Device Safety Communication: Reports of Anaplastic Large Cell Lymphoma (ALCL) in Women with Breast Implants’ (external link).
+The FDA recently published a Safety Communication entitled ‘FDA Medical Device Safety Communication: Reports of Anaplastic Large Cell Lymphoma (ALCL) in Women with Breast Implants’ .

 In a thorough review of scientific literature published from January 1997 to May 2010, the FDA identified 34 unique cases of ALCL in women with breast implants throughout the world.
 The FDA’s adverse event reporting systems also contains 17 reports of ALCL in women with breast implants.
 This is a very small fraction of the 5-10 million women who have received breast implants worldwide.